Display

 Parameters:

-· FontmapRotations: How many times should the fontmap be rotated.
+· FontmapRotations: If this parameter is set to anything other than zero, the fontmap will be rotated.
 This parameter should be kept as 1 in most circumstances.

 void DisplayText(uint16 DisplayLine, const char Text[16], uint16 TextLength, uint16 TextOffset);